Web 2.0

 Marc Andreessen in 2004: Adapting to a New Web Era

-How Netscape founder Marc Andreessen moved from enterprise software to the emerging social software market over 2004, with a new startup called Ning.
+How Netscape founder Marc Andreessen moved from enterprise software (his second company, Opsware) to the emerging social software market over 2004, with a new startup called Ning.